OCHA-DAP/HDX_data_series/README.md

 1 - 1_scrape_HDX_and_create_lookups.py

 This script downloads the latest meta from HDX from which the clustering will be made.
-In addition it create a lookup file for getting the package name from a package ID used by later scripts.
+In addition it creates a lookup file for getting the package name from a package ID used by later scripts.

 Files created: